gosuri/go-store/README.md

 Roadmap
 -------

-Below are items I plan on working on in the near future
+Below are items I am and plan on working on in the near future.
+Contributions are welcome.

 Feature | Status
 --- | ---